"My joy is in the truth...I know I WROTE this and the imposters know they plagiarized MY WORK, it is that simple."

 I read LIE after LIE about something they did not create, it was both baffling and disheartening.
 Their behavior revealed a kind of desperation—an emptiness that no amount of false recognition can truly fill.
 I saw their inner hatred, I realized they felt self loathing from feeling worthless.
 And, I oddly enough felt sad for them because I realized the only thing driving them was their EGO.
 These people were fixated on getting validated by complete strangers online only via stealing from a complete stranger.
 It was just about materialism and superficial worth for them.

-This poem comes from lived experience—from knowing loss, from reaching internal growth, and from a reflection that can only exist after you let go of the worst human weakness, the EGO.
-These words therefore, could only be composed by someone who has first handedly realized what truly matters in life is NOT recognition, but recognizing that the true value of life is in giving, not in taking....and that time is irreplaceable.
+This poem comes from lived experience—from knowing loss, from reaching internal growth, and from a reflection that can only exist after you let go of the greatest human weakness, the EGO.
+These words therefore, could only be composed by someone who has first handedly realized that what truly matters in life is NOT recognition, but recognizing...that the true value of life is in giving, not in taking....and that time, is irreplaceable.

-Thus, my words were written to help others—as a gift to humanity, not to be taken, altered, or used for personal recognition by those who have not done the necessary inner work and who can therefore not write original works.
+My words were written to help others—a gift to humanity---not to be taken, altered, or used for personal recognition by those who have not done the necessary inner work and who can therefore not write from the heart.

-My intention with this poem has never been to seek personal gain as may be the case for the people who plagiarized me.
-My hope is that those who read my work find comfort, hope, strength, and inspiration.
+My intention with this poem has never been to seek personal recognition, as may be the case for those who plagiarized me.
+On the contrary, my aim continues to be that those who read my work find comfort, strength, hope, and inspiration.

-Despite everything, I am grateful.
-My poem has reached several people around the world and it has helped many—and that is what matters most to me.
+Despite everything, I am grateful because my poem has reached several people around the world and it has helped many—and that is what matters to me.
 Besides, I know the truth of where this poem came from.
-I know the truth about these words.
+I know the truth about these words, and that I wrote them.

-All versions of The Awakening beginning with “There comes a time in life when you finally get it…” that are not as seen on this site, or without proper credits to Judith Espinosa, are unauthorized.
+All versions of The Awakening beginning with “There comes a time in life when you finally get it…” that are not as seen on this site, or without proper credits to Judith Espinosa, are unauthorized and mere altered copies.